segf00lt/website/drafts/regex_from_scratch.md

 ## Implementation

-This article's implementation will be in Python (instead of in C as in Russ Cox's articles or in my own implementation mentioned in the introduction), because unlike the Cox implementation my one doesn't require pointers, and because in Python it'll have less boilerplate code.

-Our implementation can be broken into 3 major components.
+This article's implementation will be in Python, and can be broken into 3 major components.

 1. A parser.
-2. Code to turn the regexps into NFAs (and therefor an internal representation of NFAs).
+2. Code to turn the regexps into NFAs (and an internal representation of NFAs).
-3. And a version of Ken Thompson's breadth-first-search algorithm.
+3. A version of Ken Thompson's breadth-first-search algorithm.

-We'll tackle each of these components in the next three sections.
+We'll tackle each of these components in the following sections.

 ## Parsing